 The Silk Road cities of Uzbekistan are a destination for the culture maven.
 Older tourists, with or without a package tour, enjoy it most.
 Shoppers, photographers and sightseers with a proclivity for architecture, crafts and history – you’re gonna love it.

-Backpackers, on the other hand, are sometimes disappointed.
+Backpackers, on the other hand, are often disappointed.
+Especially the under-30’s.
 They find these cities too neatly restored, too busy with tourists.
-Especially backpackers who have just come from Iran are likely to suffer from madrassah fatigue.

 Samarkand and Bukhara are the 2 must-sees.
 Bukhara is more lively and less scrubbed out than Samarkand, and it has more monuments in general.
 However long you are staying in either, make sure you stay a day longer in Bukhara than in Samarkand.